Hay'at Tahrir al-Sham: Designation as a terrorist organization and sanctions

-HTS Response
+HTS response

-In response to American designation of HTS as a terrorist organisation; Abu Muhammad al-Julani, distancing himself from past involvement with Al-Qaeda, stated in an 2021 interview to PBS Frontline: "Our message to them is brief.
+In response to the American designation of HTS as a terrorist organisation; Ahmed al-Sharaa, distancing himself from past involvement with Al-Qaeda, stated in a 2021 interview to PBS Frontline:

+Our message to them is brief.
 We here do not pose any threat to you, so there is no need for you to classify people as terrorists and announce rewards for killing them.
 And also, all that does not affect the Syrian revolution negatively.
 This is the most important message.
 The second message is that the American policies in the region, and in Syria in particular, are incorrect policies that require huge amendments...
-What we might have in common would be putting an end to the humanitarian crisis and suffering that is going on in the region, and putting an end to the masses of refugees that flee to Turkey or to Europe and create huge issues, either for the Syrian people, who are being displaced all over Europe, or for the Europeans themselves..
-This is the issue that we can cooperate the most on, by helping people stay here, by providing them with a dignified life here, in the region, or by liberating the lands of these people so that they can return to their homes, instead of having Russia or the Iranian militias push them to flee abroad."
+What we might have in common would be putting an end to the humanitarian crisis and suffering that is going on in the region, and putting an end to the masses of refugees that flee to Turkey or to Europe and create huge issues, either for the Syrian people, who are being displaced all over Europe, or for the Europeans themselves.
+This is the issue that we can cooperate the most on, by helping people stay here, by providing them with a dignified life here, in the region, or by liberating the lands of these people so that they can return to their homes, instead of having Russia or the Iranian militias push them to flee abroad.

 Foreign support

-Qatar and Saudi Arabia accused of support

-Iran's government in 2017 accused Qatar and Saudi Arabia of supporting Tahrir al-Sham.

-Speculated alliance with Turkey
+Turkey

 In 2018, Turkey designated Tahrir al-Sham as a terrorist organization and the Al-Nusra Front in 2014.
-The Turkish government once said it was opposed to Tahrir al-Sham (HTS), and had fought with it and declared it a terrorist organisation, and HTS's Syrian Salvation Government was a direct challenge to the Turkish-backed Syrian Interim Government.
+The Turkish government said it was opposed to Tahrir al-Sham (HTS), and had fought with it and declared it a terrorist organisation, and HTS's Syrian Salvation Government was a direct challenge to the Turkish-backed Syrian Interim Government.

-However, since 2017 there have been times HTS, and in particular its pragmatic faction around Abu Muhammed al-Jolani, has fought alongside the SNA which is backed and funded by Turkey, has not stopped Turkey from setting up several observation posts in its controlled territory in Idlib Governorate, and has joined joint operations rooms with Turkish-backed groups while preserving its autonomy.
-The Clingendael Institute in November 2019 has described the Turkish policy since 2018 as attempting to divide the pragmatic elements from the dogmatic terrorist elements within HTS.
+However, since 2017 there have been times where HTS, particularly its pragmatic faction around Abu Muhammed al-Julani, has fought alongside the Turkish-backed Free Syrian Army.
+HTS has not stopped Turkey from setting up several observation posts in Idlib and has joined joint operations rooms with Turkish-backed groups while preserving its autonomy.
+Some argue that Turkey has been controlling HTS movements in Idlib since 2018.
+The Clingendael Institute in November 2019 has described the Turkish policy since 2018 as attempting to divide the pragmatic elements from the hardline elements within HTS.

+The head of the Turkish intelligence agency MIT, İbrahim Kalın, visited Damascus on 12 December 2024 and met with Ahmed al-Sharaa, the leader of HTS.
+Kalın's visit was the first by a senior foreign official in Damascus since the rebel takeover.
+Turkish Foreign Minister Hakan Fidan stated in an interview after the fall of the Assad regime that Turkey cooperated with HTS during his time as the head of the Turkish intelligence agency MIT and that HTS provided Turkey with information on many members of IS and Al Qaeda, including high-ranking officials.
+It is assumed that Turkey was the party that finally allowed HTS to start their offensive and oust Assad in late 2024.